 As a patient-led charity we continually strive to provide services that are of the highest quality.
 We are therefore reliant on our community to tell us what we do well but equally what we need to improve on.
 For more information about our compliments and complaints please click here.

 I am concerned about how information and data about me is used; how do I find out about the hospice’s data protection and safe guarding?

 During any period of change we appreciate that confusion can arise and therefore for clarity please can we advise of the following:

 - Our official organisational and charity name is Woking & Sam Beare Hospice

 - The Sam Beare Community Team are still termed the same and they are still based in Weybridge

 - Woking Hospice is the name of the new facility in Goldsworth Park - this is the building name and part of our postal address

 We also appreciate that some of our shops are called 'Woking Hospice' and those located in Weybridge are called 'Sam Beare Hospice'.
-While there is discrepancy here please be aware that all of our retail outlets raise money for Woking & Sam Beare Hospices.
+While there is discrepancy here please be aware that all of our retail outlets raise money for Woking & Sam Beare Hospice.
 This is something we will be working to rectify over the next 18 months to two years to ensure consistency across the organisation.
 In the meantime please accept our apologies for any confusion this might cause.